sibendu/ecommerce-istio/stage-1/README.md

 kubectl apply -f ecomm.yaml

-Use port-forwarding , or NodePort to test
+Use port-forwarding (or NodePort) for product service to test